geopandas/pyogrio/docs/source/about.md

 maintainers and contributors, and exposes more functionality than Pyogrio ever will.
 This project would not be possible without Fiona having come first.

-Pyogrio uses a vectorized (array-oriented) approach for reading and writing spatial vector file formats, which enables faster I/O operations.
+Pyogrio uses a bulk-oriented approach for reading and writing spatial vector file formats, which enables faster I/O operations.
 It borrows from the internal mechanics and lessons learned of Fiona.
 It uses a stateless approach to reading or writing data; all data are read or written in a single